Kayn-Pleiades/README-generator/README.md

 ### Commit 7: title
 The first part of the README is the title, so I have it prompt the title, and then write that into the file.

+### Commit 8: questions
+Moved the question text to the question array.

 ## Credits
 https://nodejs.dev/learn/writing-files-with-nodejs